Advice workers provide free, impartial and confidential advice to clients on a range of issues, such as debt, employment and housing

 - further education (FE) colleges and students' union welfare offices

 Look for job vacancies at:

-You will find that organisations usually offer their own training programmes, which provide general or in-depth knowledge of the areas in which they give advice.
+Organisations usually offer their own training programmes, providing general or more in-depth training on the areas in which they give advice.
 Most programmes include basic legal training and courses in communication and problem solving.
 Training usually involves a combination of induction programmes, training and mentoring.

-The UK's largest support network for independent advice centres Advice UK provides a range of training and qualifications for advice workers in areas such as:
+Advice UK provides a range of training and qualifications for advice workers in all areas of advice, including an industry-standard ten-day 'Learning to Advise' programme.

-Other relevant qualifications include the Level 3 NVQ/SVQ Certificate in Advice and Guidance and the Level 4 NVQ/SVQ Diploma in Advice and Guidance.
-If you work directly with clients, disseminating information, advice and some level of guidance, the Certificate is ideal, whereas the Diploma is aimed at experienced practitioners, who provide guidance and formal advocacy, as well as information and advice.
+Other advice-work qualifications include the Level 3 NVQ/SVQ Certificate in Advice and Guidance and the Level 4 NVQ/SVQ Diploma in Advice and Guidance.

-Although opportunities exist to move into advice centre management, you will find that the profession offers relatively few management positions.
+Although opportunities do exist to move into advice centre management, there are relatively few management positions.
 Some advice centres are cooperatively run, with no hierarchical job structure.